Thanhlam43k4/Microservices_Nodejs/README.md

 - Nginx for reverse proxy.
 - Jenkins for CI-CD pipeline.
 - Kubernetes cluster for prod development.
--SonarQube for quality Codes and Code Smell.
+- SonarQube for quality Codes and Code Smell.

 ### Structure of Microservices